 The only problem is that a whole lot of people aren’t buying your act any longer.
 Everybody knows that the White House Press Corps gets one question – and maybe a follow-up.
 And they all know that the House of the People is a place for decorum, dignity, and at least a modicum of etiquette.

-Everybody but you, Mr. Acosta.We value your comments!
-Please weigh in on our comment section below.
+Everybody but you, Mr. Acosta.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com